-The report showed that the most known symptom of HIV/AIDS was weight loss, accounting for 84.3% of responses.
-This was followed by fever off and on (74.4%), Itchy skin rash (68.3%), watery stool lasting for more than two weeks (44.1%) and sore throat (43.3%).(table or figure) This result however, does not agree with that from Benue, Nigeria, which recorded low knowledge of symptoms with the most frequently known symptom being skin rash [19].
+The study reported that the most known symptom of HIV/AIDS was weight loss, accounting for 84.3% of responses.
+This was followed by fever off and on (74.4%), Itchy skin rash (68.3%), watery stool lasting for more than two weeks (44.1%) and sore throat (43.3%).
+This result however, does not agree with that from Benue, Nigeria, which recorded low knowledge of symptoms with the most frequently known symptom being skin rash [23].
+This is probably because this is one of the most glaring symptoms.
+In a related study in India, more than one third (33%) of the students had no accurate understanding about the signs and symptoms of STIs other than HIV/AIDS [24].
+A similar study in Kampala Uganda reported that most of the respondents are familiar with the various symptoms if HIV/AIDS [19].

-3.7 Knowledge of Preventive Measures by Method
+3.7 Knowledge about Preventive Measures of STIs including HIV/AIDS by Method

 Prevention remains the mainstay strategy in the fight against STI including HIV/AIDS.
 Faithfulness to one uninfected partner, use of condom, abstinence, avoiding commercial sex workers etc are some preventive measures.
-The result showed that there was a high level of knowledge of preventive measures as displayed in Figure 3; condom use was the most known preventive measure, accounting for 88.2%.
-The result equally showed that 32.9% of students have never engaged in sex, which is encouragingly significant.
-The result agreed with the report of another work in Accra, Ghana, which reported 78% condom use and 70% abstinence [22]; a similar study in Nigeria, reported 40% abstinence [23].
+The result showed that there was a relatively high level of knowledge of preventive measures as displayed in Figure 3; condom use was the most known preventive measure, accounting for 88.2%.
+The result equally showed that 32.9% (Figure 3) of students have never engaged in sex, which is encouragingly significant.
+The result obtained is higher than the report of another work in Accra, Ghana, which reported 78% condom use and 70% abstinence [25].
+It is however lower than that obtained in a similar study in Kampala, Uganda which recorded more than 90% condom use [19].